PradnyaTayade/Css-properties/README.md

 # Cascading Style Sheets
- This is made with HTML & CSS
+ This project is made with HTML & CSS
 # Css properties used:
 Color:Sets the color of a text